What is News Minimalist

 I see several factors that contribute to this:

-- Even with the totally random topic distribution, there are going to be stretches where the same topic is covered multiple days in a row.
-I just used a random number generator to emulate 10 rolls of a dice.
+• Even with the totally random topic distribution, there are going to be stretches where the same topic is covered multiple days in a row.
+I just used a random number generator to emulate 10 rolls of a die.
 The numbers I got are: 6 2 6 4 6 1 2 5 1 2.
 Notice how number 6 is rolled three times in the first five rolls.
 Even total randomness does not guarantee variability.
-And journalists don't write on topics randomly, which means the streches are going to happen more often and will be longer.
+And journalists don't choose topics randomly; they follow public interest, which means these stretches will happen more often and last longer.

 I understand that this leads to less interesting feeds.
 But that's the point — we already have algorithmic feeds that entertain us.
 I want to build a feed that informs us.